g-chauvel/zuul-jobs/roles/upload-artifactory/README.rst

        .. zuul:rolevar:: instance

-          Artifactory instance to place the artiface in, this is to choose which entry in :attr:`upload_artifactory_instances` to upload the artifact to.
+          Artifactory instance to place the artiface in, this is to choose which entry in :zuul:rolevar:`upload-artifactory.upload_artifactory_instances` to upload the artifact to.

        .. zuul:rolevar:: headers